Scottapotamas/xsens-mti/README.md

   - HTML output is located in the `/build/artifacts/gcov` folder.

 You need `gcovr` installed, and on some Linux distros, may also need a `gcovr` runtime dependancy `jinja2`.

-When attempting to run coverage analysis on OSX, the output results are slightly different due to subtle differences with the `clang` based toolchain.

-I test with a `gcc`+`gcov` environment running on `$LINUX_DISTRO`.

 # References & Acknowledgement